 Both men are important.
 One starts, but the other finishes.
 It’s how we finish that is the key.
 The starter is on the field, in the dugout in between innings, and has direct contact and feedback from his team and manager.
-In contrast, the relief pitchers are limited to the warm up area, a couple of regulation distance home plates and themselves.
-Each waiting for the phone on the side of the wall to ring indicating the need for them to come onto the field, often for hours and even games at a time.
+In contrast, the relief pitchers are limited to the warm-up area, a couple of regulation distance home plates and themselves.
+Each is waiting for the phone on the side of the wall to ring indicating the need for them to come onto the field, often for hours and even games at a time.

 We are all in life’s bullpen in some way.
 We are someone’s option for something at some point in our lives.
 We could be waiting for a call from a prospective boss, a promotion we applied for, our date last night, a friend about Friday night plans, or a fabulous new future and career; waiting for days, weeks and maybe even years.
 The key?
 Do whatever you must to maintain your starters mentality.
 Stay sharp, healthy, relevant, take classes, freshen up your look, talk about your best self, and most importantly believe you ARE the starter.
 You may not have been called yet, but soon.
-You don’t have to be standing on the mound in order to do it.
+You don’t have to be standing on the mound to do it.

-The boys in the pen don’t think about the waiting, or the fact they they aren’t with the rest of the team.
-They don’t dwell on or gaze longingly at the field, they stay busy throwing the best pitches they can right in the middle of the mesh.
-They don’t care how long it takes to be called, because once they are it’s their moment to shine.
-They can’t afford to miss that moment, and neither can you.
+The boys in the ‘pen’ don’t think about the waiting or the fact they aren’t with the rest of the team.
+They don’t dwell on or gaze longingly at the field.
+They stay busy throwing the best pitches they can right in the middle of the mesh.
+They don’t care how long it takes, because once on deck, it’s their moment to shine.